soft9000/PyDAO/README.md

 2018/12/31: The GUI is working well enough to declare what we have as an Alpha.
 All four (4) workflows are supported - feel free to give it a try!

-If you want to support the effort, then purchase one of our training opportunuties, below.
+If you want to support the effort, then purchase one of [our books on amazon](https://www.amazon.com/Randall-Nagy/e/B08ZJLH1VN) or [training opportunuties](https://www.udemy.com/user/randallnagy2/).

 PyDAO UI: https://github.com/soft9000/PyDAO/blob/master/SqltDAO/main.py